openredact/openredact-app/README.md

 ## Description

-This repository is the home to the OpenRedact app, a webapp for semi-automatical anonymization of German documents.
+This repository is the home to the OpenRedact app, a webapp for semi-automatical anonymization of German language documents.
 [OpenRedact](https://openredact.org) is a [Prototype Fund](https://prototypefund.de) project, funded by the [Federal Ministry of Education and Research](https://www.bmbf.de).
-Please see our [blog post](https://openredact.org/prototypefund) for a detailed description of the project and prototype.
+A detailed description of the project and prototype can be seen [here](https://openredact.org/prototypefund).

 <img src="docs/approach.png" alt="Using OpenRedact to anonymize documents" width="80%">

 ## CLI

-You can use the CLI script `backend/cli/redact.py` to anonymize a directory of documents in an unsupervised manor.
+You can use the CLI script `backend/cli/redact.py` to anonymize a directory of documents in an unsupervised manner.

 ```shell script
 ./redact.py --input_dir "path/to/documents/" --output_dir "out/directory/"